-To communicate the story of the Britains first natural UNESCO World Heritage Site – The Jurassic Coast, to tourists and visitors to the London 2012 Olympic Sailing and Paralympic events Weymouth.
+To communicate the story of the Britains first natural UNESCO World Heritage Site – The Jurassic Coast, to tourists and visitors of the London 2012 Olympic Sailing and Paralympic events in Weymouth.

-Build an airline brand called Jurassic Airlines and a use a pop-up airport in which to explore fossil fuels and environmental security issues.
+Build an airline brand called Jurassic Airlines and a use a pop-up airport in which to explore fossil fuels and issues of environmental security.

 Take visitors on a high speed ‘flight’ through time and place using a self built 737 cabin simulator–an immersive high speed tour to discover the deep heritage of the coastline while exploring linked environmental issues caused by climate change.

 - The highly popular educative and immersive experience ‘flew’ 10,000 visitors from two pop-up airports in Weymouth and Lyme Regis.

 - Engaged hitherto hard to reach audiences with geology, chemistry, paleontology and earth sciences while encouraging climate change action.

 - Paid its own way through ticket sales

 - Attracted 120 community volunteers and offered young people work experience